microsoft/cobalt/docs/GETTING_STARTED_APP_DEV_CLI.md

 ## Additional Recommendations

 We recommend creating a separate repository in the same shared application project for your application code.
-Additionally, an application CI / CD build pipeline should be created to manage the application.
-The application project will then have two pillars -- one supporting the Cobalt template infrastructure configuration specific to the application, and one supporting the application development.
+Additionally, an application CI / CD build pipeline should be created to manage the application -- executing tests, building a container, and deploying the container to the Cobalt-provisioned Azure Container Registry.
+The application project would then have two pillars -- one supporting the Cobalt template infrastructure configuration specific to the application, and one supporting the application development.